EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: Experiments

 \textbf{Effects of Visibility-Aware Output Masking.} One crucial design in our \ctrlnet{} is the visibility-aware output masking strategy, which enables the model to control only the visible regions, as described in \cref{sec:model}.
 We conduct an ablation study by training modules without mask awareness, similar to ViewCrafter.
 As shown in \cref{fig:ablation} (c), without output masking, the model is influenced by tearing artifacts rendered from the point cloud, which guide it to generate ambiguous content in these corrupted regions (see red boxes).
 In contrast, our method excludes such regions from the control signal, allowing the model to generate reasonable and faithful content (green boxes).

 \textbf{Effects of Masked Point Clouds for Dynamic Objects.} \cref{fig:ablation} (d) shows examples of results using the masked point cloud to enable dynamic objects, as described in \cref{inference}.
-Without masking (with full point cloud), the generated video is static—the character (in the red boxes) stands still due to strong 3D guidance in the anchor video.
-In contrast, masking the point cloud removes control signals from the character, allowing it to move freely and enabling a natural walking motion (as shown in the green box).
+Without masking (with full point cloud, mode (b) in \cref{fig:architecture}), the generated video is static—the character (in the red boxes) stands still due to strong 3D guidance in the anchor video.
+In contrast, masking the point cloud (mode (c) in \cref{fig:architecture}) removes control signals from the character, allowing it to move freely and enabling a natural walking motion (as shown in the green box).
+Appendix \cref{fig:i2v_mode} contains more examples showing our dynamic object control ability.